Working while claiming JSA is allowed and encouraged. But, it must be part time employment and job-hunting for longer working hours must continue.

 Even so, you may be eligible for Working Tax Credit if you - or your partner– have already reached the regulatory 16 hours of employment per week or more.

 You or your partner must be working below the threshold of hours permitted.
-The (amount) size of your earnings will usually determine (how much) the amount of Jobseeker's Allowance you (will) can get.
+The (amount) size of your earnings will usually determine (how much) the Jobseeker's Allowance rates you (will) can get.

 But in most cases, earning higher than the limits means you will most likely be ineligible for the contribution-based JSA.